new333333/test2/trunk/ssf/build-readme.txt

 (2) Building and deploying at sub-projects level

 * Most of the subprojects have a deploy Ant target that lets you deploy updated artifacts at smaller granularity.
-Depending on the nature and scope of the changes being made, this may provide a faster way to deploy and test your changes.
+Depending on the type and scope of the changes being made, this may provide a faster way to deploy and test your changes.
 When this smaller control is not effective, you must use the full build command described above.
+Re-deploying modified jar files or configuration files almost always requires a restart of the ICEcore server.

 * The web subproject contains an additional Ant target called deploy-light which could be handy when all you need to re-deploy to the installation area